NLGithubWP/tech-notebook/problem set 1 solution.md

 1. (a):

 Lamport Clock could incur some unnecessary clock logic, in this problem, I suppose we don't consider the Lamport clock but only consider Partial Ordering.
-We have following.
+We have the following.

 ​	Happens before E: (A, D)